 Adding a new atom of a different mass requires a creation of a new non-bonded parameter definition.
 In our example we chose the atom sulfur to have a mass that is twice the mass of carbon.
-A new <nonbond> tag is added and it encapsulates the new non-bond group information such as mass charge and other non-bonded terms.
+A new non-bond tag is added and it encapsulates the new non-bond group information such as mass charge and other non-bonded terms.
 The mass is doubled in the mass entry.
-The nbType includes the previously defined group name NB_2 that is consistent with the .bif file.
-Adding a new non-bonded group in the .nb fie:
+The nbType includes the previously defined group name NB\2 that is consistent with the .bif file.

+Adding a new non-bonded type in the .nb fie: